tencentyun/intlcloud-documents/product/计算/容器服务/常见问题/集群相关/如何选择 containerd 和 docker_intl_en.md

 ## Stream Service
->?Commands such as kubectl exec and kubectl logs require the establishment of a stream forwarding tunnel between the apiserver and the container runtime.
+>Commands such as kubectl exec and kubectl logs require the establishment of a stream forwarding tunnel between the apiserver and the container runtime.
 >

 ### Using and Configuring the Stream Service of containerd